 Kentfield Fire Protection District is a special district formed under the authority of the California Health and Safety Code.
 The District has an excellent Class 1 ISO (Insurance Services Office) rating.

-Twelve full-time professional firefighters and five volunteer firefighters are employed by the District.
+Twelve full-time Professional Firefighters, one full-time Fire Inspector, five Volunteer Firefighters and three Seasonal Firefighters (every fire season) are employed by the District.
 All District personnel are State certified to their classification and rank.
-The District’s daily staffing is four firefighters.
+The District’s daily staffing is three firefighters.
 Available within minutes are four neighboring automatic aid engines, twenty immediate need mutual-aid engines, and eight immediate need “wildland” mutual-aid engines and four truck companies.

 The District is a member of the California Inter-County Mutual-Aid Plan and the Marin County Automatic and Mutual-Aid Plan, covering emergencies and disasters such as fires, floods, mass-casualty incidents, and earthquakes.
 All District personnel are Hazardous Materials First Responder Certified.
 The Kentfield Fire Protection District provides paramedic service through the Ross Valley Paramedic Authority Joint Powers Agreement.
 All District personnel are Emergency Medical Technician Certified.